AlizeeMe/ProjectTeam3/README.md

 ### How to create an exe

-In the top menu :
+In the top menu of the Unreal Engine editor :

 File -> Package Project -> Windows